51Degrees/specifications/pipeline-specification/advanced-features/lazy-loading.md

 This feature, as currently implemented, corresponds with the eager, non-blocking strategy from the list above.
 This may lead to renaming the feature in future.
-For the time being, in order to be consistent, it should be called 'lazy loading'.
+For the time being, in order to be consistent, it will be called 'lazy loading'.

 This means that 'process' will return immediately.
 When the user attempts to access the value of a Property that is populated by this Engine, the call will block until